nataliastanko/DockerComplexFibonacci/README.md

 We add key names with **URL endpoints** values:

-* REDIS_HOST - Open EC in a new tab:Redis:Description:Primary Endpoint, use this (without a port)
+* REDIS_HOST - Open ElastiCache in a new tab:Redis:Description:Primary Endpoint, use this (without a port)
 * REDIS_PORT - the port from above
 * PGHOST - Open RDS AWS in a new tab:Connect(ivity):Endpoint, use this
 * PGPORT - Open RDS AWS in a new tab:Connect(ivity):Port, use this